 Topos invites the public to a communal experience with an ensemble of eight musicians, in a space inhabited with a magical constellation of sounds that seeks the re-enchantment of the world.
 A sound device consisting of a network of small hidden speakers will be linked to the ensemble of eight musicians.
 The sonic experience is one of proximity, enhanced by the network of speakers which diffracts the pieces played by the musicians.
 The music permeates the space, animating the architecture with an organic sound presence, creating the impression of sounds emanating from a multiplicity of instruments, embracing the musicians and audience.
 The subtle and low sound levels produce the effect of dialogues between multiple small hidden "animals".

-This project is a co-production commissioned by gmem-CNCM-marseille, the Camargo Foundation, and IRCAM, with the support of Région Sud.
+This project is a co-production commissioned by gmem-CNCM-marseille, the Camargo Foundation, and IRCAM, with the support of Région Sud and SACEM.